IBM Virtual Private Cloud#

 no

 Number of Lithops processes within a given worker.
-This can be used to parallelize function activations within a worker.
-It is recommendable to set this value to the same number of CPUs of a worker VM.
+This is used to parallelize function activations within a worker.
+By default it detects the amount of CPUs in the worker VM

 ibm_vpc